 - 1. Create advanced assets for use in game development. - 2.
 Evaluate software applications for use in creating assets. - 3.
 Develop and perfect personal workflow in creating 3D objects. - 4.
-Generate work that reflects initiative, creativity, adaptability, and personal style.
+Generate work that reflects initiative, creativity, adaptability and personal style. - 5.
+Demonstrate professionalism in the classroom.

-All students are expected to attend and participate in every class, studio, work practicum, and other course activity.
+All students are expected to attend and participate in every class, studio, work practicum and other course activity.